Modeling Binary Lenses and Sources with the BAGLE Python Package: Results

 In this section, we explore the dependency of caustics on mass ratios and separation.
-The separation is fixed at an arbitrarily chosen value of 3 mas and the mass ratio $q=\frac{m_{L,s}}{m_{L,p}}$ for a dark, non-planetary lens, ranges from 0.1 to 1.
+The separation is fixed at an arbitrarily chosen value of 5 mas and the mass ratio $q=\frac{m_{L,s}}{m_{L,p}}$ for a dark, non-planetary lens, ranges from 0.1 to 1.
+The Einstein radius is 6 mas.
 The caustics and critical curves are presented in Figure~\ref{fig:magmaps_varyq}.
 We see that the caustic becomes more symmetric as $q \rightarrow 1$.
-The degree of asymmetry is directly dependent on $q$.
+The degree of asymmetry is directly dependent on $q$ \citep{Griest1998}.

-Similarly, by fixing the mass $q=\frac{m_{L,s}}{m_{L,p}} = 1$, BAGLE can replicate a dark, non-planetary lens at varying angular separations between the primary and secondary lens.
+Similarly, by fixing the mass $q=\frac{m_{L,s}}{m_{L,p}} = 1$, BAGLE can simulate a dark, non-planetary lens at varying angular separations between the primary and secondary lens.
+The Einstein radius is again 6 mas.
 From the caustics and critical curves presented in Figure~\ref{fig:magmaps_varysep}, we see that the caustic remains symmetric regardless of separation for a fixed $q=1$.
 At larger separations, the caustics also become increasingly elongated or stretched.
 Detailed descriptions of the geometry of caustics for the q = 1 case can be found in \cite{Schneider_1986}.

 In BAGLE, critical curves and caustics can be created by calling upon the \texttt{get\_critical\_curves} and \texttt{get\_caustics} functions in \texttt{plot\_models.py}.